By Cloudbeds

 A room rate is the price charged per night for each room category at a hotel, from standard rooms to deluxe suites.
 Rates are determined by a property’s operational costs, competitors, local market, and season.
 They are dynamic and can change rapidly based on market conditions.

 Room rates fluctuate between the base rate (the lowest possible price you can charge to break even) and the rack rate (the highest possible price before discounts).
-Room rates have been steadily increasing across the industry, and in November 2023, STR projected a 2023 average daily rate (ADR) of $155.47 in the US, a 4.2% increase year over year.
+Room rates have been steadily increasing across the industry, and in November 2024, STR projected a 1.6% ADR increase in 2024 and a 1.8% increase in RevPAR.

 Why do hotels use different types of rates?

-Having a variety of rates also gives travelers more options and flexibility to choose what best suits their needs.
+Having a variety of rates also gives potential guests more options and flexibility to choose what best suits their needs.
 It’s an excellent way for properties to position themselves against the competition and make themselves the number one choice for travelers.

 There are a number of options for developing hotel rate types for your property.
 However, there are four key rate plan categories, each with different rate types common across the industry.